Paul Wigens (drums, violin) / Pete Judge (trumpet, electronics)

-You can download “Track Record” free of charge here (http://www.trackrecordarts.com/soundtrack), or hang on for the booklet/CD publication to be launched in September through Wales’ Mulfran Press.
+You can download “Track Record” free of charge here (http://www.trackrecordarts.com/soundtrack), or buy the booklet/CD publication through Wales’ Mulfran Press.

 The band’s 5th album, Strata, was released in October 2017, and has been featured on BBC Radio 3’s Late Junction and BBC 6Music’s Freak Zone.

 All Eyebrow’s albums are available to download at: https://eyebrow.bandcamp.com/

 “One of the most beguiling records I’ve heard in ages: music of quiet imagination and intimate beauty.
 I hope a lot of people get to enjoy it” (Richard Williams, thebluemoment.com)

 “Full of clever textures & engagingly atmospheric” (Verity Sharp, BBC Radio 3’s Late Junction)

 “Evocative music with a strongly atmospheric and highly cinematic quality” (The Jazz Mann)